influenzanet/influenzanet.github.io/docs/survey-handbook/study-service/02-participants.md

 - A Study secret, specific of a study (and MUST be different across studies)

 This ensures:
 - A profile is mapped to a unique participant ID for a given study, and will be different for another study (if the study secret is different).
-Strictly speaking the unicity of mapping is not garanteed but using an hashing function like SHA256 make the risk of collision (producing the same participantID for two different user's profile is very unlikely).
+Strictly speaking the mapping is not guaranteed to be unique but using an hashing function like SHA256 make the risk of collision (producing the same participantID for two different user's profile) is very unlikely.

-Mapping operators are based on common cryptographic, making the reverse operation (from `participantID` to `profileID` very difficult, especially if secrets are not known, which is why we call them secret).
+Mapping operators are based on common cryptographic operations, making the reverse operation (from `participantID` to `profileID` very difficult, especially if secrets are not known, which is why we call them secret).

 Available operators are :
 - "same" : identity operator (profileID will be the same as participantID, not obfuscation)